CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/05-configure-auto-scale.md

 ## Overview

 The autoscale feature lets you scale your AVD Host Pools up or down to optimize deployment costs.
-Based on your needs, you can make a scaling plan based on time of day, specific days of the week, and session limits per session host.
+Based on your needs, you can make a scaling plan based on the time of day, specific days of the week, and session limits per session host.
 In this lab, you'll be configuring auto-scaling of the AVD host pool in your NMM Account.

 ## Exercise 1: Configure Auto Scaling